doanguyen/trivial-blog/README.md

 # trivial-blog
-a small and easy blog
+a small and easy blog written in PHP (FatFree Framework) and Sqlite